wp-plugins/jquery-collapse-o-matic/readme.txt

 == Changelog ==

+= 1.1 =
+* Optimized Code
+* Shortcode now works in Sidebar
+* Expand Titles now have title tags that match the title, not just some random number
+* Shorcode can include a user-defined ID instead of a generated random number
+* Added auto expand feature if an anchor tag is used in the URL

 = 1.0 =
 * The plugin came to be.

 == Upgrade Notice ==

+= 1.1 =
+Shortcode now works in sidebars.
+Shorcode must be written as `[expand title="title goes here" id="optional-id-goes-here"]content goes here[/expand]`.

 = 1.0 =
 Where once there was not, there now is.